javascript-tutorial/en.javascript.info/1-js/05-data-types/04-array/article.md

 }
 ```

-But for arrays there is another form of loop, `for..of`:
+But for arrays, there is another form of loop, `for..of`:

 ```js run
 let fruits = ["Apple", "Orange", "Plum"];